How much can you borrow?

 How can I increase my borrowing power?

 You can increase your borrowing power by reducing your financial commitments.
-Things like closing or reducing the limits of unused credit cards can improve your borrowing power.

 Related content